U.S. Department of State Seal

 Receive a Referral for a Child from the Central Authority

 If both the United States and Cabo Verde determine that you are suitable and eligible to adopt, and Cabo Verde’s Central Authority for Convention adoptions has determined that a child is eligible for adoption and that intercountry adoption is in that child’s best interests, the Central Authority for Convention adoptions in Cabo Verde may provide you with a referral.
 The referral is a proposed match between you and a specific child based on a review of your dossier and the needs of the child.
 The adoption authority in Cabo Verde will provide a background study and other information, if available, about the child to help you decide whether to accept the referral.
-We encourage families to consider consulting with a medical professional and their adoption service provider to understand the needs of the specific child but you must decide for yourself whether you will be able to meet the needs of, and provide a permanent home for a specific child.
-You must also adhere to the recommendations in the home study submitted to USCIS with respect to the number of children and capacity to deal with any special needs of an adoptive child.
+We encourage families to consider consulting with a medical professional and their adoption service provider to understand the needs of the specific child, but you must decide for yourself whether you will be able to meet the needs of and provide a permanent home for a specific child.
+You must also adhere to the USCIS suitability determination with respect to the number of children and capacity to deal with any special needs of an adoptive child.
 Learn more about Health Considerations.
 If you accept the referral, the adoption service provider communicates that to the Central Authority in Cabo Verde.
 Learn more about this critical decision.

 4. Apply to USCIS for the Child to be Found Provisionally Eligible for Immigration to the United States as a Convention Adoptee and Receive U.S. Agreement to Proceed with the Adoption

-After you accept being matched with a particular child, you will apply to USCIS for provisional approval for the child to immigrate to the United States by filing the Form I-800, Petition to Classify Convention Adoptee as an Immediate Relative.
-USCIS will make a provisional determination as to whether the child appears to meet the definition of a Convention adoptee and will likely be eligible to be admitted to the United States.
+Submit a Form I-800 Petition to Obtain Provisional Determination on the Child’s Immigration Eligibility After you accept a match with a particular child, you will apply to USCIS for provisional approval for the child to immigrate to the United States by filing the Form I-800, Petition to Classify Convention Adoptee as an Immediate Relative.
+USCIS will make a provisional determination as to whether the child appears to meet the definition of a Convention Adoptee and will likely be eligible to be admitted to the United States.

 You should receive a letter from the National Visa Center (NVC) confirming receipt of the provisionally approved Form I-800 petition and assigning a case number and an invoice ID number.
 Use this information to log into the Consular Electronic Application Center (CEAC) to file the Electronic Immigrant Visa Application (DS-260) for your child.
 An adoptive parent should fill out these forms in your child's name.
 Answer every item on the form.
 If information is not applicable, please write “N/A” in the block.
-Please review the DS-260 FAQs, our Online Immigrant Visa Forms page, or contact the NVC at NVCAdoptions@state.gov or +1-603-334-0700 if you have questions about completing the online DS-260 form.
-A consular officer will review the provisionally approved Form I-800 petition and the visa application and, if applicable, advises you of options for the waiver of any ineligibilities related to the visa application.
+Please review the DS-260 FAQs, our Online Immigrant Visa Forms page, or contact the NVC at NVCAdoptions@state.gov if you have questions about completing the online DS-260 form.
+A consular officer will review the provisionally approved Form I-800 petition and the visa application and, if applicable, advise you of options for the waiver of any ineligibilities related to the visa application.

 The consular officer will send a letter (referred to as an “Article 5/17 Letter”) to Cabo Verde’s Central Authority in any intercountry adoption involving U.S. citizen parents and a child from Cabo Verde if all Convention requirements are met and the child appears eligible to immigrate to the United States.
-This letter will inform the Cabo Verde’s Central Authority that the parents are suitable and eligible to adopt, that the child appears eligible to enter and reside permanently in the United States, and that the U.S. Central Authority agrees that the adoption may proceed.
+This letter will inform Cabo Verde’s Central Authority that the parents are suitable and eligible to adopt, that the child appears eligible to enter and reside permanently in the United States, and that the U.S. Central Authority agrees that the adoption may proceed.

-Warning: Do not attempt to adopt a child in Cabo Verde before you receive provisional approval of your Form I-800 petition AND a U.S. consular officer issues the “Article 5/17 Letter” for your adoption case.
+Warning: Do not attempt to adopt of a child in Cabo Verde before you receive provisional approval of your Form I-800 petition AND a U.S. consular officer issues the “Article 5/17 Letter” for your adoption case.

 Remember: The consular officer will make a final decision about a child’s eligibility for an immigrant visa later in the adoption process.

-5. Adopt the Child in Cabo Verde
+6. Adopt the Child in Cabo Verde

 The process for finalizing the adoption in Cabo Verde generally includes the following:

 • Role of Adoption Authority: The Office of the Attorney General is the Central Authority of Cabo Verde.
 It is responsible for intercountry adoption and follows the process of social and family integration of the children from Cabo Verde who are adopted by parents from another country or children from another country who are adopted by parents from Cabo Verde, within the framework of the intercountry adoption process.
-The Central Authority will ensure intercountry adoption does not involve improper financial gain for anyone.
+The Central Authority is obligated to ensure intercountry adoption does not involve improper financial gain for anyone.

 • Role of the Court: After the Cabo Verde Attorney General’s Office concludes the administrative procedures and issues the certificate of adoption of the child, the prospective adoptive parents themselves take the file to the court, the Curator of Minors, to ask for the child's legal custody and adoption.
 The Court observes whether the adoption process presented at the Office of the Attorney General has met the necessary requirements for the adoption and decrees the final decision.

 • Adoption Application: The intercountry adoption process in Cabo Verde has two phases: Administrative (through the Office of the Attorney General) and Judicial (in the Court, Curator of Minors).
-After procedures are concluded with the Attorney General’s Office, the prospective adoptive parents themselves take the case file and bring it to the court’s Curator of Minors to ask for the child's custody and adoptions.
+After procedures are concluded with the Attorney General’s Office, the prospective adoptive parents themselves take the case file to the court’s Curator of Minors to ask for the child's custody and adoptions.

-• Adoption Fees: We encourage prospective adoptive parents to obtain detailed receipts for all fees and donations paid by them directly and to raise any concerns regarding any payment that you believe may be contrary to the Convention, U.S. law, or the law of Cabo Verde, with your adoption service provider, and, when appropriate, through the Complaint Registry.
-Improper payments violate applicable law or create the appearance of buying a child, and could put all future adoptions in Cabo Verde at risk.
+• Adoption Fees: We encourage prospective adoptive parents to obtain detailed receipts for all fees and donations paid, either by them directly or through your U.S. adoption service provider, and to raise any concerns regarding any payment that you believe may be contrary to the Convention, U.S. law, or the law of Cabo Verde, with your adoption service provider, and, when appropriate, through the Complaint Registry.
+Improper payments violate applicable law or create the appearance of buying a child and could put all future adoptions in Cabo Verde at risk.
 The Foreign Corrupt Practices Act, for instance, makes it unlawful to make payments to foreign government officials to assist in obtaining or retaining business.
 Further, the IAA makes certain actions relating to intercountry adoptions unlawful, and subject to civil and criminal penalties.
 These include offering, giving, soliciting, or accepting inducement by way of compensation intended to influence or affect the relinquishment of parental rights, parental consent relating to adoption of a child, or a decision by an entity performing functions as a competent central authority, or to engage another person as an agent to take any such action.

 In the adoption services contract that you sign at the beginning of the adoption process, your adoption service provider will itemize the fees and estimated expenses related to your adoption process.

-Some of the fees specifically associated with adopting from Cabo Verde include:
+• Some of the fees specifically associated with adopting from Cabo Verde include:

 • Birth certificate: 150 Cabo Verdean Escudos (CVE)